 Have you experienced any of these situations?
 If so, there is a chance you have hearing loss.

 To understand hearing loss, it helps to understand how we hear.
 Your ear is an amazing organ that, very simply put, turns sound waves in the air into information in your brain.

-What we call ‘sounds’ or ‘speech’ are actually ‘sound waves’ transmitted through the air.
-(1&2) The outer ear collects the sound waves and delivers them to the (3&4) middle ear which makes the ear drum and the tiny bones vibrate.
-(5&6) These vibrations move the fluid in the inner ear, which in turn moves tiny hair cells and stimulates the nerve to send messages to the brain.
+What we call ‘sounds’ or ‘speech’ are actually ‘sound waves’ transmitted through the air (see steps 1 and 2 on the diagram above).
+The outer ear collects the sound waves and delivers them to the middle ear (steps 3 and 4) which makes the ear drum and the tiny bones vibrate (steps 5 and 6).
+These vibrations move the fluid in the inner ear, which in turn moves tiny hair cells and stimulates the nerve to send messages to the brain.

 Causes of hearing loss

 There are many factors that may affect your hearing, including: